Dr Cesar Cornejo

 Profile

-I have participated in exhibitions such as Art Positions, London Art Fair 2020, California Pacific Triennial 2017, XII Havana Biennial 2015, Busan Biennial 2008, Art Positions at Art Basel Miami 2011, the Biennial S-Files Museo del Barrio, NY 2007, and V Biennial Barro de America, Venezuela 2004, and I am selected to participate in the upcoming NY Latin American Art Triennial 2022.
+I have participated in exhibitions such as Art Positions, London Art Fair 2020, California Pacific Triennial 2017, XII Havana Biennial 2015, Busan Biennial 2008, Art Positions at Art Basel Miami 2011, the Biennial S-Files Museo del Barrio, NY 2007, and V Biennial Barro de America, Venezuela 2004.
+I have been selected to participate in the upcoming NY Latin American Art Triennial 2022.
 Have received awards and residencies from the Pollock Krasner Foundation, Fulbright Commission, Arts Council England, Creative Capital Foundation, Bellagio Center - Rockefeller Foundation, The Brown Foundation Fellows Program at Dora Maar House, The Howard Foundation, Sharpe Walentas Studio Program, Lower Manhattan Cultural Council, Art Omi International Artists Residency, British Council, the Vermont Studio Centre and the Ministry of Education of Japan amongst others.

-I joined the School of Fine Art, History of Art and Cultural Studies at the University of Leeds in May 2022, after having worked as Senior Lecturer in Fine Art at the Manchester Metropolitan Universsity, Associate Professor at the School of Art and Art History at the University of South Florida and Adjunct Professor at the Department of Performing and Creative Arts at the City University of New York, Staten Island.
+I joined the School of Fine Art, History of Art and Cultural Studies at the University of Leeds in May 2022, after having worked as Senior Lecturer in Fine Art at the Manchester Metropolitan University, Associate Professor at the School of Art and Art History at the University of South Florida and Adjunct Professor at the Department of Performing and Creative Arts at the City University of New York, Staten Island.

 Responsibilities